 45th – Sapphire is also the anniversary gemstone for the 5th year of marriage.
 If you missed that anniversary now is time to make up for it.
 You even have a choice as Sapphire comes in many other colours than the most known classic blue.

 50th – Gold is strong and resistant to corrosion and is often associated with wealth, wisdom and optimism.

 55th – Alexandrite dispels negative energy and brings good fortune and prosperity.
 It is very rare and unique in that it changes its colour depending on the light.

 60th – Diamond and its fire indicate an undying love that cannot be dulled.
 The word Diamond in Greek translates to “invincible”.
 This precious stone symbolises strength, affection and eternal love for one another.

 70th – Platinum is more valuable than gold or silver.
 It symbolises true love, integrity, truth, and endurance.
 Your relationship with your spouse is permanent, and your love for them is true.

 75th – Sapphire is a symbol of inner peace and loyalty, both qualities required for a couple to stay together through 65 years of marriage.

 Giving a gift for a wedding anniversary is a great way of marking your special day.
-It is an opportunity to strengthen your bond, show you still care and time to have some fun together.
+It is an opportunity to strengthen your bond, and show you still care and have time to have some fun together.
 Remember, sometimes it is the little things with a deep meaning that have the biggest impact.
 Keep this in mind when choosing your next gift for a wedding anniversary.